 The Corporation assumed defined benefit obligations as a result of our Mechetronics acquisition on October 1, 2009.
 The plan is based on final pensionable salary and years of service.
 As a result of the restructuring of Mechetronics and the consolidation of U.K. operations, there are no active employees in the pension plan as of December 31, 2010 as the employees became deferred vested participants.
 See Note 10 to the Consolidated Financial Statements for further information regarding the restructuring.
-As of December 31, 2010 and 2009, the Corporation had an accrued pension liability of \$4.8 million and \$3.6 million, respectively.
-The Corporation's contributions to the plans are expected to be \$0.4 million in 2011.
+As of December 31, 2011 and 2010, the Corporation had an accrued pension liability of \$3.0 million and \$4.8 million, respectively.
+The Corporation's contributions to the plans are expected to be \$0.4 million in 2012.

-Curtiss-Wright Antriebstechnik GmbH ("CWAT") Pension Plan (Switzerland)
+Curtiss Wright Antriebstechnik GmbH ("CWAT") Pension Plan (Switzerland)

-CWAT sponsors a defined contribution plan covering 84 employees as of December 31, 2010.
+CWAT sponsors a defined contribution plan covering 85 employees as of December 31, 2011.
 Under Swiss Law, there is a guaranteed minimum benefit requirement which must be valued as a defined benefit obligation for U.S. GAAP purposes.
-As of December 31, 2010 and 2009, the Corporation had an accrued pension liability of \$2.4 million and \$1.4 million, respectively.
-The Corporation's contributions to the plans are expected to be \$0.8 million in 2011.
+As of December 31, 2011 and 2010, the Corporation had an accrued pension liability of \$0.3 million and \$2.4 million, respectively.
+The Corporation's contributions to the plan are expected to be immaterial in 2012.